oparkins/oparkins.github.io/_posts/2019-11-22-OpenVAS-Master-Slave.md

 #### Creating Server Certificate

 Now we need to create and sign our slave certificates with our CA we created on the master.
-Following best practices, we will create the certificate on the slave and transfer the request to the master node.
+Following best practices, we will create the certificate signing request on the slave and transfer the request to the master node.

-To create our certificates, we will use EasyRSA again:
+To create our certificate signing request, we will use EasyRSA again:
 ```
 wget https://github.com/OpenVPN/easy-rsa/releases/download/v3.0.6/EasyRSA-unix-v3.0.6.tgz
 tar xzvf EasyRSA-unix-v3.0.6.tgz